CEA Tutorial Section 8: Reporting Course Offerings

 What if no participants request ASHA CEUs or if the offering gets canceled?

 You still must submit a Course Offering Report Form or use the web-based CE Provider Course Offering Reporting Form to report within 45 days, even if no one requested ASHA CEUs or if the course was canceled.

 When a course offering is held but no attendees request ASHA CEUs or complete CEU Participant Forms, the course offering is NOT considered canceled because the course offering was held.
 It is important to report the correct number of attendees.
 "Number of attendees" refers to the total number of people attending the course offering.

 A canceled course offering occurs when the actual offering did not take place and therefore was not available for ASHA CEUs.

 How do I correct a roster if I find that a participant name, ASHA account number, CEU amount, or CEU date is incorrect?

-Watch for your course roster to arrive in the mail, and check the roster carefully.
+Watch for your course roster to arrive via e-mail, and check the roster carefully.
 Immediately report any discrepancies using the online CE Roster Correction Form.
 Roster corrections must be made within 45 days of the original report date, which is bolded on the front page of each roster.
 This date is referred to as the errors and omission date.
 This is an important date to track.
 After this date, you will need to file an appeal to make any further changes to the course roster.